rick825/Freelance-99Family/updates.md

 💨01.
 Updated - Footer - for all Html files, All CSS files
         ✔ Todo  - replace all HTML Files with new ones.

- 💨02.
-Updated - Nav Section - for all Html files, All CSS files
-        ✔ Todo  - replace all HTML and CSS Files with new ones.

 💨03.
 Updated - Sub-category.html, product.html,account.html, order.html, cart.html & wishlist.html with "Bag" in place of cart .
         ✔ Todo  - replace all above mentioned HTML and CSS Files with new ones.
                  - Also replace icon folder with newone.

+💨04.
+Added - edit-profile.html, add-address.html and edit-address.html section.
+        ✔ Todo  - replace all HTML and CSS Files with new ones.

 🔅Update -03 Feb 2024 -> Edit Profile and Add Address